The Beginning

 Koli fishermen were the first inhabitants who developed their villages and settlements along with the cost of Mumbai.

-Their goddess was Mumbadevi, on whom the city received its name Mumbai.
+Their goddess was Mumbadevi, from whom the city received its name Mumbai.

 Portuguese Rule